joshualylelovell/Foundation-Lightning-Talk/README.md

 ## "The most advanced responsive front-end framework in the world." (or so they say)

+Foundation is a responsive front-end framework.
+Foundation provides a responsive grid and HTML and CSS UI components, templates, and code snippets, including typography, forms, buttons, navigation and other interface components, as well as optional JavaScript extensions.
+Foundation is maintained by ZURB and is an open source project.

 ### Why Use Foundation:

 1. Semantic naming conventions